Rule XIX: Dual Degree Programs

 c.
 Joint Degree Programs

 Dual degree candidates are not eligible to participate in the law school’s joint degree programs.
 However, candidates may pursue an LLM degree offered by the law school following completion of the dual degree program.

 - A dual degree candidate will receive the Master’s Degree and the JD degree upon satisfactory completion of the requirements for receiving each degree.

 - A dual degree student may participate in the law school graduation ceremony with the class in which the student matriculated at the beginning of the JD degree program even though the student may not have completed all requirements for earning the law school degree until December of the graduation year.
 However, the student may be considered a member of the next year’s graduating class for ABA reporting purposes if the ABA so mandates.

 H. Dual Degree Protocols or Policies

-In addition to these rules, additional law school, business school and graduate school requirements for tuition, financial aid, admissions, and grading are specified in the Dual Degree protocols or similar policies.
-These protocols are available from the Assistant Dean for Students.
+In addition to these rules, additional law school, business school and graduate school requirements for tuition, financial aid, admissions, and grading may be specified in other policies.

 Adopted by Faculty 05/15/2014